-For feasibility projects we use a unique consulting process called Vision-Insight-Results.
+We almost always recommend a feasibility study at the onset of a risk funding project to evaluate the client’s position and identify potential solutions.
+For feasibility projects our trained team uses a unique three-phased consulting process called Vision-Insight-Results.
 This approach provides a sound framework for the intuitive evaluation process.

 The Vision Phase